CleverCloud/doc.clever-cloud.com/commons/clever-cloud-apis/add-ons-api.md

 In the PaaS world, an add-on system is preceding the others, therefore is well known by a lot of developers: the Heroku one.
 To ease up the transition between Heroku and Clever Cloud, we decided to support (then iterate over) the Heroku standard for add-on provisioning API.

-So, if you already have been integrated as an add-on provider for the Heroku platform, you will have no trouble integrating in the Clever Cloud's add-on platform.
+So, if you already have been integrated as an add-on provider for the Heroku platform, you will have no trouble integrating in Clever Cloud's add-on platform.
 This explains why we handle "heroku\_id" fields instead of "clevercloud\_id" or equivalent.

 ## Add-on Provider API